dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 The compiler normally lays out multi-byte ordinal variables in big-endian format.
 Little-endian SFR combinations are considered to be "Reversed byte order".

 The compiler transparently handles both normal and reversed order SFR combinations.
 All type definitions are laid out as  big-endian and the compiler generates the correct code to handle reversed byte order types.
-Reversed combo SFR types are flagged in the processor definition xml file.

 ## Shared Address SFRs